FK Senica: Supporters

-FK Senica ultras are known as Železná únia 1921 (on the Stadium of FK Senica a sector B3 belong them).
-Fanclub was founded in winter 2013.
-FK Senica supporters friendly 1.
-FC Slovácko.
+Local ultras group is known as the Iron Union 1921 (Železná únia 1921).
+During the matches, they are grouped in the Sector B3 at the stadium.
+The fan club was founded in the winter of 2013.
+They have good relations with fans of 1.
+FC Slovácko, a Czech-based club playing in the Czech First League.

 Rivalries

-Today, FK Senica's biggest rival is Spartak Myjava.
-The matches between the two teams are referred to as "záhorácko-kopaničiarske derby".
-The first derby in the Slovak highest tier, was played on 24 August 2012, and ended 0–1 in favour of Spartak Myjava.
+FK Senica's biggest rival is Spartak Myjava.
+The matches between the two teams are referred to as the Záhorie-Kopanice Derby (záhorácko-kopaničiarske derby), referring to the neighboring regions where the two towns are located.
+The first derby in the highest tier was played on 24 August 2012, and ended with Myjava's 1–0 win.